FeynKrack: A continuum model for quasi-brittle damage through Feynman-Kac killed diffusion: FeynKrack: Motivation and foundational concepts

 $\mathscr{R}$ determines the average or mean or the first moment (under the measure $P$) of the field $A$ evaluated at $\boldsymbol{x}$.
 The size of the subset $\mathrm{B}$ is related to the support of $g$ and, for pure diffusion, it is proportional to $\sqrt{\Delta t}$, the time over which micro-cracks have evolved.
 In writing the non-local operator as above, we have assumed symmetry in the density of $P$, i.e.

 Indeed, this form of the density $g$ of $P$ resembles a delocalisation kernel typically employed in nonlocal elasticity \cite{polizzotto2001nonlocal}.
 However, conceptually and functionally, it fundamentally differs from a conventional delocalisation kernel.
+Moreover, it is different from the various evolution equations attempted in the past \mbox{\cite{bai2005statistical}}.
 As will be shortly shown, it is related to the transition probability density of a killed diffusion process with a state-dependent killing rate derived based on the known physics of quasi-brittle fracture.
 The so called radius of nonlocal interactions in our case is decided by the intensity of the Brownian motion in 3D used in defining the prior measure.

 To motivate the detailed expression for $g$, the linkage between bond-breaking and killing (i.e. a gradual decrease) of Brownian measure for bonds must be understood.
 Since we are dealing with a continuous measure, consider a realized set of macroscopic bonds in a region (around the point $\boldsymbol{x}$) containing straight lines connecting $\boldsymbol{x}$ and $\boldsymbol{x}'$ (for different $\boldsymbol{x}'$).
 The measure of bonds over this region reduces from its value for the intact material if there are intervening microcracks affecting the transfer of mechanical forces.
 The killing rate, which describes this reduction, applies the necessary control on an otherwise Brownian scatter of the microcracks or the loss of macroscopic bonds.
 We elaborate on an expression of this killed measure in the following section.